HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/crane.md

 # Location & Spawning

-The Crane always spawns parallel to the [Ship](/buildings/ship), and only one spawns per map.
+The Crane always spawns parallel to the ship, and only one spawns per map.

 # Loot & More